You’ve received your wallpaper. Great! Here’s what to do next.

 How to prepare the wall

 You should use sandpaper to smooth out any imperfections and a cement-based plaster to fill in any holes or possible hollows.
-If your walls are plastered you’ll need to apply a layer of paste first so the surface is less porous and the overall appearance is smoother.
 You should remove any carpet from the walls either by steaming or using a cloth soaked in solvent diluted water.

 Is the wallpaper only for walls?